FAQs

 Yes!
 I am just one hamstery out of an ethical breeding community of 13+ hamsteries in North America, with hopes of adding other breeding mentees like myself to the official breeder listings soon.

 No!
-All hamsters, especially Syrian hamsters, should be kept solitary or else you risk injury or death.
+Syrian hamsters must be kept solitary beyond 6-8 weeks old or else you risk injury or death.
 You will only ever see Syrian hamsters kept together here if they are pups younger than 8 weeks old.

 Why should I purchase from a breeder?
 I can find hamsters at the pet store.